$0 Quebec Adoption Quick-Start Checklist

 Key changes for adopting common-law couples:

-For families adopting in 2025 or later, this means that a common-law couple who jointly adopts a child under the parental project framework now has significantly stronger legal standing than an equivalent couple would have had a year earlier.
+For families adopting in 2025 or later, this means that a qualifying common-law couple who jointly adopts a child under the applicable adoption framework now has significantly stronger family-law protections than an equivalent couple would have had a year earlier.
 The adoption still goes through the same DPJ and Court of Quebec process, but the underlying family law context has changed.

 Free Download